Devopsforum/projBoto3/README.md

 'import boto3
 #as we alsready install the boto3 in the above steps now we are importing that for scripting purpose.

+'session = boto3.Session(profile_name='shotty')'

+'ec2 = session.resource('ec2')'
+'for i in ec2.instances.all()'

+#the above lines of code tell that we are executing the session for the user-profile shotty which we created in our previous steps at the #time of AWS setup.